Codecademy/docs/content/swiftui/concepts/slider/slider.md

 **`Slider`** is a [structure](https://www.codecademy.com/resources/docs/swift/structures) that creates an interface with a sliding controller, enabling users to choose from a range of values.

-A `Slider` instance can be customised so that the value changes by a specific step amount within its range.
+A `Slider` instance can be customized so that the value changes by a specific step amount within its range.
 It's also possible to add minimum and maximum labels and track when the slider is being edited.

 ## Syntax